Bluetooth mesh networking: Overview

 can be retransmitted with TTL = TTL − 1.
 Message caching is used to prevent relaying recently seen messages.

 Communication is carried in the messages that may be up to 384 bytes long, when using Segmentation and Reassembly (SAR) mechanism, but most of the messages fit in one segment, that is 11 bytes.
 Each message starts with an opcode, which may be a single byte (for special messages), 2 bytes (for standard messages), or 3 bytes (for vendor-specific messages).

 Every message has a source and a destination address, determining which devices process messages.
 Devices publish messages to destinations which can be single things / groups of things / everything.

 Each message has a sequence number that protects the network against replay attacks.

 Each message is encrypted and authenticated.
 Two keys are used to secure messages: (1) network keys – allocated to a single mesh network, (2) application keys – specific for a given application functionality, e.g. turning the light on vs reconfiguring the light.

 Messages have a time to live (TTL).
-Each time message is received and retransmitted, TTL is decremented which limits the number of "hops", eliminating endless loops.
+Each time a message is received and retransmitted, TTL is decremented which limits the number of "hops", eliminating endless loops.